How to support a loved one with a chronic illness

 If you read our Meditation for Caregivers article, you may remember a helpful practice called noting.
 In this technique, you name your emotions, which helps loosen their grip on your mind and body.
 In psychology, this practice is called labeling, and it can be used to show empathy for care recipients and provide them emotional relief.

 Empathetic speaking works a lot like noting, except instead of naming your emotions quietly to yourself, you’re verbally acknowledging those of someone else.
-To do this, listen actively to your loved one, then repeat back the emotion and the physical problem she mentions.
+To do this, listen actively to your loved one, then repeat back the emotion and the physical problem they mention.
 Here are two examples of what this can look like in practice:

-- If she complains about pain in her joints from over-exercising, you can say, “It sounds like your exercise routine really caused you some grief”
+- If they complain about pain in their joints from over-exercising, you can say, “It sounds like your exercise routine really caused you some grief”

-- If she expresses irritation because she didn’t have energy to complete her to-do list, you could say, “Not completing your to-do lists seems like it was really frustrating”
+- If they express irritation because they didn’t have energy to complete their to-do list, you could say, “Not completing your to-do lists seems like it was really frustrating”

 Speaking empathetically shows you understand their experience; you may be surprised to see how it lightens their mood.